pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/about.hbs.md

 Tanzu Application Platform exposes ingress endpoints so that:

-- Platform operators and application developers can interact with the platform
+- Platform operators and application developers can interact with the platform.
-- End users can interact with applications running on the platform
+- End users can interact with applications running on the platform.

 For information about ingress endpoints, see [Ingress certificates inventory](./inventory.hbs.md).

-To secure these endpoints with TLS, for example, `https://`, Tanzu Application Platform has two primary ways of configuring ingress certificates:
+To secure these endpoints with TLS, for example, `https://`, Tanzu Application Platform has two ways of configuring ingress certificates:

 ## A shared ingress issuer

-This is the recommended best practice for issuing ingress certificates on Tanzu Application Platform.
+VMware recommends a shared ingress issuer as the best practice for issuing ingress certificates on Tanzu Application Platform.

 The ingress issuer is an on-platform representation of a _certificate